seanorourke7/taped/README.md

 ![Header Feedback](static/media/headerfeedback.png)
 *Header feedback is kept clean and intuitive*
 When the user hovers over any of the menus in the header the color changes from black to red in keeping with the style of the site.
+When the visitor has items in their bag the current total of their shopping bag is displayed under the bag icon, whether logged in or not.
+When a user is logged in their UserName appears under the person icon instead of "My Account".

 <details open>
     <summary>Header & Navigation Menu Demo</summary>